ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 * Compare exchange can be created and managed explicitly in your code.

-* To ensure ACIDity across the cluster, since RavenDB 5.2 they are created automatically as [Atomic Guards](../../../client-api/operations/compare-exchange/overview#atomic-guards) whenever the session is defined as `ClusterWide`.
+* To ensure ACIDity across the cluster, since RavenDB 5.2 they are created automatically as [Atomic Guards](../../../client-api/operations/compare-exchange/atomic-guards) in cluster-wide sessions.

 * Once defined, the Compare Exchange Values can be accessed via [GetCompareExchangeValuesOperation](../../../client-api/operations/compare-exchange/get-compare-exchange-values),
   or by using RQL in a query ([see example-I below](../../../client-api/operations/compare-exchange/overview#example-i---email-address-reservation)).